 | [Add to MyFriends]|

 |Bio and Links|

 |I think findagrave.com is an amazing resource for finding lost family members.
 Because of this, I have focused on cemeteries that are no longer in existance.
 By using death certificates, newspapers and funeral home information, I am trying to help rebuild these cemeteries.
 I think each of these people need to have flowers on their site as they probably had few, if any, when they were buried.|

 On the virtual cemeteries, I have started a list of people that lived in the Jackson County Home in Little Blue, Jackson, Missouri.
 The cemetery at the home was active until about 1927.
 During that time residents were buried at the home, at cemeteries that were paid for either by themselves or their families, or their bodies were donated to medical science.
+Many of the bodies that were donated to medical science were sent out of Jackson County.
+Many went to Kirksville Osteopathic College in Adair county.
+Others were sent to the University of Missouri, University of Kansas, University of St. Louis and Washington University in St. Louis.
 After 1927, all were either buried at private pay cemeteries or donated to medical science.
 An exception to this was when they were a patient at the Kansas City General Hospital.
 If they died there, they were sometimes buried at the Leeds Cemetery.
 Because so many were sent to medical science, I wanted to join all of them together in a virtual cemetery.
 Please visit them, leave them flowers and thank them for their donation of their bodies so we could enjoy better health.

 I will gladly change any incorrect information and am happy to transfer memorials to family members.

 |Messages left for paerwin (88)||[Leave Message]|

 Thanks but I am extremely distantly related and was only tracing this line out of interest and for updating a much larger project.